drufball/yosai/_drafts/flaws.md

 "We should keep moving and stay quiet."
 Eizo gave a pointed look to Aki as he moved past her, continuing up the mountain.

 All of them stepped a bit lighter after the brief interchange.
 They made more eye contact as they moved, and Denri even got a few smiles from Aki as she made faces behind Eizo's back.
-The sunrise had worked better than any apology or longwinded discussion to brighten everyone's mood.
+The sunrise had worked better than any apology to brighten everyone's mood.

 It didn't last long.
 They had been hiking for an hour before they heard a chorus of crows cawing at the base of the mountain around the cave where they had slept.
 Denri and the others threw themselves behind a boulder, hoping none of the creatures had seen them.

-The eruption of sound send quickly shifted from chaos to silence.
+The eruption of sounds quickly shifted from chaos to silence.

 "I guess they figured out we're not there anymore."
 Denri felt the familiar pit of fear form in her gut.
 But after the frantic chase from the day before and reliving some of her memories with Aki, she had had a chance to prepare herself.
 She wouldn't let it paralyze her like last time.
 "Why weren't they just waiting for us outside the entrance?"

 Eizo looked calm.
 "They probably went back to camp to get help from their daitengu.
-And crow tengu aren't really intelligent enough to leave a guard behind."
+Crow tengu aren't really intelligent enough to leave a guard behind."

 "What's a daitengu?"
 Denri's firsthand knowledge of wilderness monsters was a handful of mostly repressed weeks screaming and running.
-And she hadn't exactly gone seeking more information out once she lived in Terminus.
+And she hadn't gone seeking more information out once she lived in Terminus.
 She never thought she'd be in a situation like this again.

 "The crow tengu we saw yesterday are sort of like caterpillars.
 As they get older, most will die of old age.
 But some go through a transformation into daitengu.
 They get bigger and more intelligent.
 In that form, they're capable of speaking, fighting, and strategizing like the 5 races.
 Some can even resonate like Heroes.
 Every crow tengu flock is lead by a group of daitengu."

 "Oh, great.
-I really felt like our experience yesterday was a little flat, you know?"
+I really felt like our experience yesterday was missing something, you know?"

 "Daitengu hunting us would be very bad."
 Eizo looked at her flatly.
 Onara's yellow eyes blinked at her over his shoulder, like she hadn't spent years living under Denri's roof.
 Until the fighting started, the cat preferred to travel on top of Eizo's pack.
-A pack of thin red scars marked the one time Eizo had tried to protest.
+A row of thin red scars marked the one time Eizo had tried to protest.

 Aki squeezed Denri's hand. "_I'm_ glad you're being silly again."
 The little girl smiled.